 Nathan McAfee: No. But you told us a great story.
 Plus, you hit something right on the head that I've heard from a few of the customers.
 We talked about how they no longer have to spend a lot of energy, keeping things running.
 It just ran, they could do it.
 But they said the easy thing is to teach a junior security person how to remediate.

-There's a few different methods [00:31:30] you would use when you understand that the hard thing is to get a junior person to be able to recognize the bad actors.
+There's a few different methods [00:31:30] you would use when you understand that the hard thing is to get a junior person to be able to recognise the bad actors.
 And I think you hit on right then, and it expands beyond that story of what customers Trend Micro Vision One say they're able to do, and we'll get to that in a minute or so.
 But it's the ability to empower less expensive, less experienced, easier to find, or junior people to be effective security professionals.
 And that was a big part of the story I've heard from quite a few customers.

 [00:32:00] And then that rolls into the quote that's on the screen.
 I love this quote, "The reduction in complexity has led to a reduction in human caused errors of over 25%.
 It gives us faster detection and remediation."

 But I was really going in with my interviews and focusing on, what are the risks?
 What are the problems?
 And I had a few stop in saying, "Stop, you need to understand that security is not an exact science.
-Security is recognizing, and understanding, and coming up with methods [00:32:30] to remediate.
+Security is recognising, and understanding, and coming up with methods [00:32:30] to remediate.
 And there's a lot of human error in that."
 And some of it is just, hey, this first time we've seen it, some of it is inexperience.

 And we didn't get the point of quantifying the value of reducing human caused errors by 25%.
 But everybody that I spoke to said, "Yes, that's accurate.
 That's true.
 And it is a big difference."
 So I think that sort of piggybacks on the comments that you shared, Chase.